Constitutional Court Procedure Act

 Article 94

-(Management, Archiving, and Storage of the Court Files)
+(Management, Archiving, and Storage of the Petition and Case Files)

 The Judicial Yuan shall make rules governing the management, archiving, and storage of the files of the Constitutional Court.